WARNING: CONTAINS SPOILERS (THE FALL, season 2) AND BIG PICTURES

 A pairing that, via Gibson, echoes a previous and not dissimilarly complementary pairing that depended on never reaching what might seem, superficially, like a natural and logical conclusion: Mulder and Scully in The X-Files.
 (For some deeply uncanny intertextual haunting, I would also recommend watching S06 E18 again, “Milagro,” which took place around the middle of the whole show.)

 A work, and works within it, that by the end of the second season is multi-media and shares common poetic ground with, amongst other things, some medieval poetry and poetics.
-We’ve talked about lyricism, lyrical and romance structures, embedding, mise en abyme, ekphrasis.
+We’ve talked about lyricism, lyrical and romance structures, embedding, mise en abyme, ekphrasis, and intertextuality.
 Here’s another medieval thing that may help in understanding The Fall, both structurally and thematically: the prosimetrum, of which the most famous and much-read, throughout the pre-modern, would include Boethius’s De consolatione philosophiae and Martianus Capella’s De nuptiis Philologiae et Mercurii.
 The latter is one of the major intertexts in any dream-vision allegory, so well-known as to be in the use of a word or idea without any need for allusion, reference, citation, let alone exact and distinctly separated quotation and footnote; like Spector’s diary shorthand but fully infused, distilled, invisible to the naked eye.
 So.
 How well does he actually know his Dante?

 In De nuptiis, as the title suggests, Philology (f.) marries Mercury (m.).
 That’s about it.
 You want plot?
 Nope.
 Personnification, psychomachia, neoplatonism, a manual on the seven liberal arts, a didactic allegory on The Importance Of Book-Learning And The Good Life Of The Mind In A Proper Academic Environment.
 The harmonious union is of intellect and imagination, learning and intelligence.
 The Fall is not an exact recasting.
 Gibson and Spector are both learned and bookish, and both continue to learn in life; both, as intuitive analogical thinkers, are imaginative; both, in planning and plotting and manipulative ruthlessness, are analytical logical thinkers.
 Maybe Spector is more poetic and mercurial; I may be subjectively prejudiced.
 Maybe Gibson is more brilliant.
 Given what happens in Martianus’s allegory, what would happen if this pair were to come together?
 It’s a shuddering thought.